eryx12o45/grommunio-setup/README.md

 Please feel free to contribute.

-Also containing a test-wise grommunio-antispam Debian 11 pacakge.
+Also containing a test-wise grommunio-antispam Debian 11 package.